konfound-project/konfound/joss-paper/paper.md

 (unstandardized beta coefficient) would have to be due to another variable not included in this model to invalidate this inference.
-Also, 90 cases within the sample size would have to be replaced with zero effect cases in order to invaldiate this inference.
+Also, 90 cases within the sample size would have to be replaced with zero effect cases in order to invalidate this inference.
 Therefore, this inference is quite robust.

 1.  **mkonfound**: This function performs a sensitivity analysis for a